How to Sleep Better: Follow the Laws of Nature for an Optimal Night’s Sleep

 Best Time to Sleep

 Even people who consider themselves night owls admit they feel better rested when they go to bed earlier.
-This is because our circadian rhythm is tied to the daylight, as discussed above.
+This is because our circadian rhythm is tied to daylight, as discussed above.

 Therefore, rest and sleep should ideally occur between sunset and sunrise.